mmilkin/cchaser/README.md

 Pin settup and wiring
 ----------
-    PIN 4, 17 should be wired to the inputs of a microcontroller attached to DC (Driving Motor) PIN 24, 25 should be wired to the inputs of a microcontroller attached to DC (Turning Motor)
+    PIN 4, 17 should be wired to the inputs of a micro-controller attached to DC (Driving Motor) PIN 24, 25 should be wired to the inputs of a micro-controller attached to DC (Turning Motor)

 A good simple motor controller [L293D](http://www.ti.com/lit/ds/symlink/l293d.pdf)